mezzo-forte-design/geoxp/README.md

 [<img src="https://mezzoforte.design/img/logo_beige.svg" alt="Mezzo Forte" width="150"/>](https://mezzoforte.design/)

 # **Mezzo Forte GeoXp**

-###### 2021
-#
-###
-# **Description**
+## **Description**

-Mezzo Forte GeoXp is a client side, event based js library that manages all the core background features of a geolocated audio tour.
+Mezzo Forte GeoXp is a client side, event based js library that manages all the core background features of a geolocated tour.

-It maps audio contents to geographical positions, and automatically reproduces them based on configuration rules.
+It maps media contents to geographical locations, and automatically reproduces them based on configuration rules.

-It’s meant to be used inside any front-end interface, regardless of the js framework.
+It’s meant to be used in any js environment, front or back end, regardless of the js framework or platform.

 An API and methods documentation page is available [at this link](https://mezzo-forte.gitlab.io/mezzoforte-geoxp).

-The example app (code is in `/example-app` directory) is published [here](https://geoxp.netlify.app/).
+The example app (code is in `/example-web` directory) is published [here](https://geoxp.netlify.app/).

-It’s made of three modules.

-* **Geo**

-    Manages all geolocation logic.
-It’s based on geolocation API, but it can be used with any external geolocation provider.

-* **Audio**

-    Manages all audio playback logic.
-It relies on Howler JS library.

-* **Experience**

-    It’s the real core of the package, defines automatic actions to be done as a consequence of geolocation updates.
+The library is made of modules, with the main one being "core", while there are plugins available to implement media management features and geolocation sources on different platforms.

 ***